Rosalyn Carson-DeWitt, MD

 - Job where you sit or stand for long periods of time

 - Enlarged, twisted, and swollen veins that you can see

 - Achy, tired, or a heavy feeling in the legs

 Skin changes may result in:

 - Sores that are hard to heal

 The doctor will ask about your symptoms and health history.
-Your answers and a physical exam may point to varicose veins.
-In some cases, a
+A physical exam may point to varicose veins.
+A Doppler

 - Not standing or sitting for long periods of time.